hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_queue.html.markdown

 * `max_delivery_count` - (Optional) Integer value which controls when a message is automatically deadlettered.
 Defaults to `10`.

+* `forward_to` - (Optional) The name of a Queue or Topic to automatically forward messages to.
+Please [see the documentation](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-auto-forwarding) for more information.

+* `forward_dead_lettered_messages_to` - (Optional) The name of a Queue or Topic to automatically forward deadlettered messages to.

 ## Attributes Reference

 The following attributes are exported: